 Known issues worth knowing about

 Xbox Mode isn't without rough edges at this stage.
 Multi-monitor support has problems, with secondary screens occasionally going blank when the mode activates.
 The sleep and resume issues mentioned above affect certain configurations more than others.
-Microsoft has acknowledged both and is continuing to update the experience based on user feedback, per the Xbox Wire announcement.
+Microsoft has acknowledged both and continues to refine the experience based on user feedback.

 The rollout is also gradual.
 Xbox Mode is currently available in select markets only, with broader availability coming over the following weeks.
 If you're not seeing it yet, the fastest path is opening Settings, selecting Windows Update, and turning on "Get the latest updates as soon as they are available."